 TeenLife Virtual Gap Year Fairs for 2021Posted June 30, 2021, 5:44 pm by

 The COVID-19 pandemic changed our lives in so many ways.
-Adults began to work from home and students (and their families) took on the challenge of remote/virtual schooling.
+Adults began to work from home and students on the challenge of remote/virtual schooling.
 Universities and colleges closed campuses to protect their staff, faculty, and students, which led many incoming freshmen wondering if starting school in the fall was the right step.
+Our gap fairs, which allowed students to hear directly from gap year organizations, helped to show another option.

-Now, gap programs are pivoting to adjust to this new COVID-19 pandemic world, whether these programs offer COVID-conscious safety protocols or are fully virtual.
-The gap programs that presented at our December 2020, April 2021, and June 2021 fairs are here to offer the latest opportunities to those that want to expand their horizons.
+Gap programs are pivoting to adjust to this new COVID-19 pandemic world, but the benefits they offer are still many.
+The gap programs that presented at our December 2020, April 2021, and June 2021 fairs, show the latest opportunities to those that want to expand their horizons.
+Check out the summary of their presentations below!

-At our December 2020 virtual fair, 18 gap programs presented their unique programs or gap-related services.
+At our December 2020 virtual gap year fair, 18 gap programs presented their unique programs or gap-related services.
 The following programs participated:

 - Center for Interim Programs